jonatasemanuel/notation-block-api/README.md

 # notation-block-api
-An api to record studies notations, links and images
+An api to record studies notations, links and images with user authentication.